liferay/liferay-docs/develop/tutorials/articles/03-developing-an-android-app/04-using-your-screenlets/02-preparing-guestbooksactivity.markdown

         actionBar.setTitle("");
     }

-Like the code in `onCreate`, this method also creates a `Toolbar` and sets it as the action bar.
+Like the code you removed from `onCreate`, this method also creates a `Toolbar` and sets it as the action bar.
 This code also sets the action bar's title to an empty string.
-This prevents the activity's title from showing in the action bar before the app retrieves guestbooks from the portlet.
+This prevents the activity's title from showing in the action bar before the app can retrieve guestbooks from the portlet.

 Now you must call `initActionBar()` in `onCreate`.
 Place the call immediately below the `setContentView` call.
-The first few lines of the `onCreate` method should now look like this:
+The first few lines of `onCreate` should now look like this:

     @Override
     protected void onCreate(Bundle savedInstanceState) {